enigene/considenti/README.md

 The program requires a consensus and a file with sequences.
 All sequences should be aligned and provided in the FASTA-format.

+General description you can find in this article:

+> Waye JS, Willard HF.
+Chromosome-specific alpha satellite DNA: nucleotide sequence analysis of the 2.0 kilobasepair repeat from the human X chromosome.
+Nucleic Acids Res.
+1985 Apr 25;13(8):2731-43.
+PubMed PMID: 2987865; PubMed Central PMCID: PMC341190.

 ### Required parameters:

 `-v cons="consensus-align-seq.fas"` — FASTA file with consensus sequense(s)